 Downloads and Guides: Install AnyConnect VPN for Linux

-Follow these steps to install the Cisco AnyConnect VPN client and DART (Diagnostic And Reporting Tool) for Linux.
-The VPN package must be installed first, followed by the DART.
-AnyConnect can be installed through the GUI or Command Line.
+These directions outline the process of installing the Cisco AnyConnect Secure Mobility Client and Diagnostic And Reporting Tool (DART) for Linux.
+The AnyConnect Mobility Client package must be installed first, followed by DART.
+Cisco AnyConnect can be installed through the Graphic User Interface (GUI) or Command Line (CLI).

-NOTE: Java is a pre-requisite and must be installed prior to the AnyConnect installation.
+OTE: Java or an alternative is a pre-requisite and must be installed prior to the AnyConnect installation.

 Ubuntu (16+) prerequisites